tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 - When the player is **spotted** -> **Chase** the player
 - When **chasing** the player -> Go to the **player position** and periodically **shoot a projectile** at them

 This behavior can be expressed as the graph below.
-Where each **box is a state** in which the enemy can be in and each **arrow is a transition** from one state to another.
-These transitions are taken, when the **conditions are met** (red squares).
+Where each **box is a state** the enemy can be in and each **arrow is a transition** from one state to another.
+These transitions are taken when the **conditions are met** (red squares).

 ![](img/FiniteStateMachinePlan.png)

 This makes our **enemy AI** very readable and easy to understand.
-We will now recreate this structure in our project, so that the enemy will behave exactly like that.
+We will now recreate this structure in our project.

 ### Definitions
-Let's first make a few definitions, that will hold true for our implementation (and most implementations of FSMs):
+Let's first outline a few definitions, that will hold true for our implementation (and most implementations of FSMs):
 - The enemy can be **only in one state** at a time.
 - The enemy **starts in one** defined state.
 - States can be **changed** (transitioned from one to another) only upon **meeting set conditions**.